 Dr. Prakash Masand, MD, co-founder, chairman, and CEO of Centers of Psychiatric Excellence (COPE), supports Ketamine to treat PTSD and other anxiety disorders.
 He states, “30-40 percent of PTSD is treatment-resistant to commonly used treatments and need innovative treatments.
 An innovative treatment for PTSD cases that don’t respond well to traditional treatments is Ketamine IV infusions.
 The benefits of Ketamine are substantial and obtained within just one day of treatment.”
 He also went on to say that “Ketamine has been studied and shown [to be] effective with an array of anxiety disorders, including SAD, general anxiety disorder (GAD), and PTSD.”

-Treating PTSD with Ketamine
+Treating PTSD with Ketamine in Los Angeles

 Ketamine for PTSD is very exciting because it is so different from other options.
 PTSD is a debilitating anxiety disorder characterized by intrusive memory triggering a re-experience of a traumatic event.
 Other symptoms include avoidance of situations and stimuli that could be reminders of a traumatic event, feeling easily startled or jumpy, flashbacks, and nightmares.
 In addition, many patients with PTSD have accompanying depression and may have notable memory impairment.
 Traditional medications require rigorous use with spotty results, whereas Ketamine rapidly reduces symptoms and has dramatic positive effects right at the first infusion.